-In announcing the death of Retired Bishop Don Taylor, Bishop Andy Dietshe wrote:
+In announcing the death of Retired Bishop Don Taylor, Bishop Andy Dietsche wrote:

 Bishop Taylor suffered a stroke in February and had pursued faithfully a long and difficult process towards recovery.
-This past week, however, his body began to fail, and he was admitted to the ICU of Phelps Memorial Hospital in Sleepy Hollow.
+This past week, however, his body began to fail.
+He was admitted to the ICU of Phelps Memorial Hospital in Sleepy Hollow.
 He died last Saturday, May 24, 2014, with his daughter Tara and other members of his family by his side.

 Bishop Taylor held the distinction of being the first West Indian to become a Bishop in The Episcopal Church.
-Born and raised in Jamaica, he was ordained a priest in 1961 and began a ministry at St. Mary the Virgin, then a small mission in Kingston, Jamaica.
+Born and raised in Jamaica, he was ordained a priest in 1961.
+He began his Ministry at St. Mary the Virgin, then a small mission in Kingston, Jamaica.
 In 1970, he left a flourishing congregation to take up his next appointment as Headmaster of Kingston College.
 He came to the United State in 1973 and served communities in Buffalo and Atlanta for some 14 years, until election in 1987 as Bishop of the Virgin Islands.
 As Bishop, his strong pastoral ministry contributed to significant church growth.
 A former radio announcer, he established a Diocesan Radio Studio and proclaimed the gospel in weekly broadcasts.

 In 1994, Bishop Taylor returned to the United States mainland to assume duties as Assistant Bishop in this diocese, in the newly created position of Vicar Bishop for New York City, an area covering Staten Island, Manhattan and the Bronx.
 Bishop Taylor was especially beloved for his pastoral ministry and his commitment to promoting community development.
 Always he cared most about the people he served.
 “I haven’t done spectacular things, haven’t raised millions of dollars,” Bishop Taylor once said about his ministry as Vicar Bishop.
 “I’ve just tried to be a faithful, loving and caring bishop.”